Asian hornet – Vespa velutina

-Asian Hornet Poster issued by the GB non-native species secretariat (NNSS)
+Asian hornet poster issued by the GB non-native species secretarial (NNSS)

 Professor Stephen Martin at University of Salford has recently published a book called The Asian Hornet – Threats, Biology & Expansion.
 Here are some of the observations of an expert who has been studying hornets since 1987.